Uplift » What To Do After A Car Accident

 Take and Keep the Proper Documentation

-• Insurance and driver information – the first thing you should retrieve after an accident is the opposing driver’s insurance information and identity.
-Write down the details, or take a picture of their drivers license and insurance card.
-Also take a picture of their license plate.
+• Insurance and driver information – The first thing you should retrieve after an accident is the opposing driver’s insurance information and identity.
+Write down the details, or take a picture of their driver’s license and insurance card.
+Also, take a picture of their license plate.

 • Witness statements – It is important to obtain any available witness statements that describe what occurred and how the defendant’s negligence resulted in the accident that caused your injury.
 Be sure to get each witness to sign their statement.

-As your case progresses, its important to keep good records of the following (your attorney will help here):
+As your case progresses, it’s important to keep good records of the following (your attorney will help here):

-• Medical reports – This includes notes on your injuries and any surgeries you may have had (usually provided by your doctor), doctor correspondence, a journal describing any pain and inconvenience caused by the injury, medical bills and receipts.
+• Medical reports – This includes notes on your injuries and any surgeries you may have had (usually provided by your doctor), doctor correspondence, a journal describing any pain and inconvenience caused by the injury, and medical bills and receipts.

 • Financial loss – This includes proof of lost wages and opportunities.